abdnh/tdk2dict/README.md

   --start START  start importing from the entry with the specified index --end END      stop importing before the entry with the specified index
 ```

+## TODO

+Currently definitions, example sentences, and properties are imported.
+Maybe there are other useful info to import?

 ## References